heruilong1988/freqtrademy/docs/commands/backtesting.md

                         exists).
 Multiple --config options may be used.
 Can be set to `-` to read config from stdin.
   -d PATH, --datadir PATH, --data-dir PATH
-                        Path to the base directory of the exchange with historical backtesting data.
-To see futures data, use trading-mode additionally.
+                        Path to directory with historical backtesting data.
   --userdir PATH, --user-data-dir PATH
                         Path to userdata directory.